 Pros

-Restores support for JPEG-XL in Firefox
+Partially restores support for JPEG XL in Firefox

 Works well for displaying JXL images